 - A report on the costs and cost-effectiveness of the interventions

 - Long-term Effects of Rang-Din Nutrition (RDNS) Interventions on Maternal and Child Outcomes

 - Process Evaluation of Rang-Din Nutrition Study

 - A study of the acceptability of LNS and MNP among pregnant and lactating women and among infants and young children in the study area

 - An assessment of women’s women adherence to LNS and IFA supplements during pregnancy and the early postpartum period

 - An assessment of adherence to LNS and MNP among children 6-23 months

-- A publication of initial findings on health and nutrition outcomes in mothers and their newborns in the American Journal of Clinical Nutrition
+- A publication of the full results on health and nutrition outcomes in pregnant women and their newborns

-Additional results will be published on: the process evaluation of the intervention, on the health and nutrition outcomes of the children at 24 months and at 4 years of age, on the study population’s willingness to pay for the supplementation, and on the cost and cost-effectiveness of the intervention.
+Additional results will be published on: the process evaluation of the intervention, the health and nutrition outcomes of the children at 24 months and at approximately 4 years, the health care expenditures of the study population, and the study population’s willingness to pay for the supplementation.

 Collaborating Organizations: ICDDR,B and LAMB

 - "Lipid-based nutrient supplements for pregnant women reduce newborn stunting in a cluster-randomized controlled effectiveness trial in Bangladesh" Am J Clin Nutr